RinteRface/mobileCharts/README.md

 ## Example

 See the [website](https://mobilecharts.rinterface.com/) for more examples.
+Visit the [demo](https://shiny.john-coene.com/mobileCharts/) (from your mobile) to have a better idea of the look and feel.

 ``` r
 library(mobileCharts)